codepr/codepr.github.io/_posts/2024-04-13-timeseries-adventures.md

-I wanted something that could be implemented on top of a this simple concept, in my mind the system should've basically been a variation of a Kafka commit log, but instead of forwarding binary chunks to connected consumers (sendfile and how kafka works internally is another quite interesting topic I explored and I'd like to dig into a bit more in the future); a Timeseries seemed interesting and fitting my initial thoughts.
+I wanted something that could be implemented on top of a this simple concept, in my mind the system should've basically been a variation of a Kafka commit log, but instead of forwarding binary chunks to connected consumers (sendfile and how Kafka works internally is another quite interesting topic I explored and I'd like to dig into a bit more in the future); a time-series seemed interesting and fitting my initial thoughts.

 The programming language to write it in was the next decision to make, I considered a couple of choices:

-- **Elixir/Erlang** - a marvel, fantastic backend language, the BEAM is a piece of art, I use Elixir daily at work though so I craved for something of a change my scenery
+- **Elixir/Erlang** - a marvel, fantastic back-end language, the BEAM is a piece of art, I use Elixir daily at work though so I craved for something of a change my scenery
 - **Go** - great design, simplicity and productivity like no others, also a bit boring too
 - **Rust** - different beast from anything else, requires discipline and perseverance to retain productivity, I like it, but for it's very nature and focus on safety, I always feel kinda constrained and fighting the compiler more than the problem I'm solving (gotta put some more effort into it to make it click completely).
 Will certainly pick it up again for something else in the future.
 - **C++** - Nope, this was a joke, didn't consider this at all